abraunegg/onedrive/README.md

 If you encounter any bugs you can report them here on GitHub.
 Before filing an issue be sure to:

 1. Check the version of the application you are using `onedrive --version` and ensure that you are running a supported application version.
 If you are not using a supported application version, you must first upgrade your application to a supported version and then re-test for your issue.
-2. If you are using a supported applcation version, fill in a new bug report using the [issue template](https://github.com/abraunegg/onedrive/issues/new?template=bug_report.md)
+2. If you are using a supported application version, fill in a new bug report using the [issue template](https://github.com/abraunegg/onedrive/issues/new?template=bug_report.md)
 3. Generate a debug log for support using the following [process](https://github.com/abraunegg/onedrive/wiki/Generate-debug-log-for-support)
     *   If you are in *any* way concerned regarding the sensitivity of the data contained with in the verbose debug log file, create a new OneDrive account, configure the client to use that, use *dummy* data to simulate your environment and then replicate your original issue
     *   If you are still concerned, provide an NDA or confidentiality document to sign